Close Menu

 However, Veterans who have already been determined to be 100% service-connected can receive expedited processing of your claim from the Social Security Administration.

 The expedited process is used for military service members who become disabled while on active military service on or after October 1, 2001, regardless of where the disability occurred.
-If you are a Veteran, contact Cannon Disability Law for free to find out if you qualify for Social Security’s expedited review process.
+If you are a Veteran, then contact Cannon Disability Law for free to find out if you qualify for Social Security’s fast review process.

 HOW TO GET A FASTER REVIEW OF YOUR DISABILITY CASE